hugomgris/scop/README.md

 ## License

-This project is part of the 42 School curriculum.
+This project is part of the 42 School Outer Core curriculum.
 Educational use only.

 ## Acknowledgments